-BJP hails Modi's 'inspiring' speech on J-K, Cong says it lacks conviction
+BJP hails Modi's 'inspiring' speech on J&K, Cong says it lacks conviction

 New Delhi, Aug 8: The BJP hailed Prime Minister Narendra Modi's "inspiring" address to the nation on his government's action on Jammu and Kashmir on Thursday, but the opposition Congress said it was "hardly reassuring" for the people and lacked conviction.